stakecube/stakecubecoin-archive/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `monetaryunitd` for your own use.
+You can ignore this section if you are building `stakecubecoind` for your own use.

-monetaryunitd/monetaryunit-cli binaries are not included in the monetaryunit-Qt.app bundle.
+stakecubecoind/stakecubecoin-cli binaries are not included in the stakecubecoin-Qt.app bundle.

-If you are building `monetaryunitd` or `monetaryunit-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `stakecubecoind` or `stakecubecoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: